Pimpri-Chinchwad: Civic utilities

 The Pavana dam located 35 km from PCMC, Pune is the sole source of water for the city.
-The water is lifted at the Ravet bund is pumped to the Nigdi filtration plant from where it distributed to the entire city.
-As of 2018, Pimpri-Chinchwad Municipal Corporation Administration provides around 450 million liters per day (MLD) of water to the city.
-This leads to the generation of around 290 MLD of sewage, of which the civic body has capacity to treat only 240 MLD at its 13 sewage treatment plants, a problem that has persisted for years.
+The water lifted at the Ravet bund is pumped to the Nigdi filtration plant from where it distributed to the entire city.
+As of 2018, Pimpri-Chinchwad Municipal Corporation Administration provided around 450 million liters per day (MLD) of water to the city.
+This led to the generation of around 290 MLD of sewage, of which the civic body had capacity to treat only 240 MLD at its 13 sewage treatment plants, a problem that has persisted for years.
 The untreated water is let into the rivers which lead to several health and environmental problems.
 Similar problems in the areas of PMC as well as in the suburban areas, the rivers in the PMR are among the most polluted rivers in the state.

 The state owned Maharashtra State Electricity Distribution Company Limited supplies electricity to the city.
 The power comes from thermal, hydro, gas and renewable sources such as solar, wind and sugarcane bagasse.
 Bharat Sanchar Nigam Limited (BSNL), owned by the central government, as well as private enterprises such as Vodafone, Bharti Airtel, Reliance, Idea Cellular, Aircel, Tata DoCoMo, Tata Teleservices, Virgin Mobile, and MTS India, are the leading telephone and cell phone service providers in the city.